Ben435/google-maps-loader/README.md

 ## Usage

-Can either use the loader
+Can use the standard loader

 ```js
 import { initGoogleMapsLoader } from 'svelte-google-maps-loader'